yext/search-ui-react/docs/search-ui-react.ondropdowninputchangeprops.value.md

 ## OnDropdownInputChangeProps.value property

-The new input element's new value after the change
+The input element's new value after the change

 **Signature:**